folkertdev/lambda-lang/README.md

 This projects uses [stack](https://docs.haskellstack.org/en/stable/README/).

-Installalling and building is as simple as
+After installing stack, fetching the required packages and building is as simple as

 ```sh
 stack setup